-If the private provider functions as both a certified private agency/independent provider and county/tribe contracted provider to one recipient, they should bill the same rate for all services provided to that recipient. .
+If the private provider functions as both a certified private agency or independent provider and county or tribe contracted provider to one member, the provider should bill the same rate for all services provided to that member.

-The rate for counties, tribes, or county/tribe contracted and certified private agencies/independent providers is up to $15.53 for each 15 minute unit.
+The rate for counties, tribes or county or tribe contracted and certified private agencies or independent providers is up to $15.53 for each 15 minute unit.

-Bill Targeted Case Management 15 minute increments claims using procedure code:
+Bill targeted case management 15 minute increments claims using procedure code T1017.

 While VA/DD–TCM, MH–TCM and RSC–TCM can be used alternately-(VA/DD–TCM one month, MH–TCM one month and RSC–TCM the next), DHS does not recommend this practice.
 Use one of these TCMs for the duration of the relocation effort.
 The 180-day limit starts with the service date of the first paid VA/DD–TCM, MH-TCM, or RSC–TCM claim.
 RSC–TCM services provided after the 180 day limit will deny.

-Certified private agencies, independent providers and county/tribe contracted providers must work closely with county case managers to avoid claim denials due to ended eligibility or exceeded service limits.
+Certified private agencies, independent providers and county or tribe contracted providers must work closely with county case managers to avoid claim denials due to ended eligibility or exceeded service limits.

 County Case Management services include: assessment of need, plan development and review, referrals to relocation service coordination providers, and conflict of interest management.

-County/Tribe case management are counties, tribes who meet the qualifications in MS256B.
-0621 subd 4; and any additional county requirements to provide RSC–TCM services.
+County or Tribe case management are counties or tribes who meet the qualifications in statutes and any additional county requirements to provide RSC–TCM services.
 Counties and tribes may contract for RSC–TCM county case management.
 Certification is not required for providers working as contractors to a county or tribe.

-County of Financial Responsibility (CFR): The entity responsible for the costs of a recipient’s MHCP as specified in MS 256G.02 Subd.
-4.
+County of Financial Responsibility (CFR): The entity responsible for the costs of a member’s MHCP as specified in statutes.

-Developmental Disability (DD) Screening Document: Assessment tool required for any person being admitted to an institution.
+Developmental Disability (DD) Screening Document is an assessment tool required for any person being admitted to an institution.
 This process is to be used to provide persons with community service options in order to prevent admissions OR to provide transition assistance in the event an admission cannot be avoided.
-If a person is admitted and requests RSC services, this process includes a means for assessing the recipient’s health, psychosocial and functional strengths and needs, in addition to, assisting the recipient identify needed and available services.
+If a person is admitted and requests RSC services, this process includes a means for assessing the member’s health, psychosocial and functional strengths and needs, in addition to, assisting the member identify needed and available services.